Skip to main content

 The therapeutic relationship is always at the core of my work with clients, and I aim to establish a sense of trust and safety with each individual.
 It is important to make therapy a place that feels positive and supportive… and even fun!
 I am trained in both traditional therapy and art therapy, and I allow my clients to choose what works best for them.
 I believe that most people are doing the best they can, despite the many challenges, behaviors, emotional roller coasters, and transitions that come up in life.
 My mission, as a therapist, is to come alongside others in a way that can support and draw out their best selves.
 I especially enjoy working with folks who might be struggling with issues related to identity development, anxiety, depression, or past trauma.
 I have training and expertise in the area of attachment and working youth who have been in foster care or adopted.

-Photo of Jesse Neel
+Photo of Hilary Foreman

 Licensed Professional Counselor